hercules-390/hyperion/README_CMakeBuildPrelim.txt

 See below if you wish to use build options or wish to have SoftFloat-3a built outside of the Hercules build tree.

+And see the FAQ if you wish to build with CMake but wish to continue to use 1Stop.

 *** Why should I use CMake to build Hercules?

 - You can build in any directory that is not the Hercules source directory.
 There is no complex directory structure requirement.

 - The CMake build will take care of all SoftFloat-3a build requirements, and will build SoftFloat-3a in a subdirectory of the build directory.

   (Options are provided to build SoftFloat-3a somewhere else, to share one SoftFloat-3a build directory with multiple CMake Hercules build directories, or to build SoftFloat-3a yourself if you wish.)

-- The CMake build supports Ninja and other generators in addition to GNU or BSD Makefiles.
+- The CMake build supports Ninja and other generators in addition to Unix Makefiles (GNU or BSD).

 - There is no need to have GNU autotools installed on your building system.
-Just CMake 3.4.3 or better and a generator such as Makefiles or Ninja.
+Just CMake 3.4.3 or better, a generator such as Makefiles or Ninja, and gcc or clang.
 And no need to run autogen.sh.